 - Compensation and benefits specialist

-The B.S.B.A. in Organizational Psychology includes the core business curriculum required of all students in Rider’s AACSB-accredited College of Business Administration, plus the required and elective courses in management and psychology, shown below.
+The B.S.B.A. in Organizational Psychology includes the core business curriculum required of all students in Rider’s AACSB-accredited College of Business Administration, plus the required and elective courses in management and psychology.
+For more information, see Program Requirements.